pkp/pkp-docs/gdpr/en/what-policies.md

+---
+title: What Policies Should Publishers Provide and Where? - GDPR Guidebook for PKP Users
+---

 # What Policies Should Publishers Provide and Where?

 The following policies should be provided in clear and plain language.
 Most policies can - and should - be added to the journal’s About page.
 In the case where there is a dedicated field to do this (eg. the journal’s Privacy Statement in OJS 2, and OJS/OMP 3), do so there.
 If there isn’t a dedicated field, these policies can be added like so: